Skip to Content

 There are different types of fibroid

-Submucous fibrous are located in the beneath the inner wall of the uterus just beneath the endometrium.
+Submucous fibroids are located beneath the inner wall of the uterus just beneath the endometrium.
 They can cause severe bleeding in women.
 These fibroids can grow bigger with a stalk forming the fibroid polyps.

 Other types of fibroid are the subserous fibroid, intramural fibroid, and the cervical fibroid.